victormga/messagr/README.md

 const user = await Messagr.send("get user", { uid: 42 });
 console.log(user);
 ```
-Use cases: Anything that want to intercept the message before it reaches the repliers, Ex: getting information from cache instead of database, handling special cases, etc.
+Use cases: anything that want to intercept the message before it reaches the repliers, Ex: getting information from cache instead of database, handling special cases, etc.

 --
 ### Interrupting messages